Check in often for a current list of national research funding and award opportunities with upcoming deadlines.

 • Purpose: To support PhD candidates or postdoctoral researchers within their first two years of pursuing postdoctoral research in organic chemistry.

-• Eligibility: Intended for research being conducted in the U.S. or in a U.S. territory.
+• Eligibility: For research being conducted in the U.S. or in a U.S. territory.
 Researchers who have demonstrated excellence in organic chemistry and the potential to contribute significantly to research, teaching, and innovations in the field and have also demonstrated a commitment to mentoring.

 • Due: April 3, 2025